-Function to fit regression models based on correlation and covariance matrices.
+Function to fit regression models based on a correlation and covariance matrix.

 matreg(y, x, R, n, V, cov=FALSE, means, ztor=FALSE,